gma-amg/Organizely/README.md

   peerjs --port 3031
 ```

 For Authentication part, you first need to create a new project in [Firebase Console](https://console.firebase.google.com/).
 Then, create a web app and copy the config variables to add to firebase.js file.
 Then, create a service account and generate a new private key.
-Add this json file in place of the empty serviceAccountKey.json file.
+Add this json file in the root directory as serviceAccountKey.json file.
 Then, go to authentication and enable Email/Password and Google sign in.

 ![](https://media.giphy.com/media/5elu7pEm5nD9tJIz1x/giphy.gif)